mozilla/probe-search/README.md

 ## Setup

-To run locally using Docker and Docker compose, first initialize the database:
+To run locally using Docker and Docker compose, first build the Docker container:

+    make build

+Next, prepare the database by running the migrations:

-    make init
+    make migrate

-Then execute the probe import by running:
+Then execute the import script(s) by running either of the following, or both:

+     make import-telemetry
-     make import
+     make import-glean

 To launch the API service run: